BrunoFonttes/shopping-cart/README.md

 - It supports only one user and doesnt have a real token-based authentication mechanism.

+### Logging

+- It doesnt support child logging, but it could be done by updating the domain/ports/logger interface and its logging driver adapter

 ## Running commands

 Run tests via docker: